 True treasures are not scarce.
 The components of joy are freedom, health, and peace, not one gram of which can be purchased.
 Deal in realities.
 You want joy, redeem yourself.
 Go all the way; stand beside yourself when you are ashamed, guilty, helpless, terrified, enraged, cruel, ugly, destructive, and violent.
 Stay with you when you hate you.
 God never hates you.
 Don’t leave you.

 I entered Montessori school at the age of 3, my night terrors in full swing.
 I did not speak.
 I rocked on my chair, in the car, on benches.
 Any time I sat, I rocked rapidly forwards and backwards.
 I sat alone and spent one year tracing metal shapes.
 Rocking silently, I traced metal shapes and made 100’s of booklets.
-Shapes were predictable.
-Nothing else would surprise me.
-I drew my letters backwards.
-I’m still unable to tell my right hand from my left.
-They decided I was autistic.
+(Shapes are predictable.
+No surprises. ) They decided I was autistic.
 Tests said I was gifted.
 They decided to force me to change from left handedness to right handedness.
 Two years into it, I began to speak in public – I have no idea if I bought into the handedness thing, or why I decided to talk.
 My last year in New York, in the 7th grade, one of my classes was maps.
 I can’t read maps.
-You could tell me 5 or 10 times how to read the map.
+You can tell me 5 or 10 times how to read the map.
 I don’t get it.
 I get lost in any mall or store.
 I am profoundly, permanently, disoriented.

 You can’t tell God how to make you look, or what to give you.
 You can’t tell God what you are willing to hear, or how you are willing to be served.
 But you can demand that God free you to be what you are.
 You can insist on freedom from every lie, every distortion.
 You are entitled to reach the highest level of your God-given skills.
 To this inalienable right you are entitled by God.

-Holy texts I’ve studied from Judaism, Buddhism, Islam, and Christianity, as well as the I Ching are riddled with non-understood profundities.
+Holy texts I’ve studied from Judaism, Buddhism, Islam, and Christianity, as well as the I Ching, are riddled with non-understood profundities.
 One of them is this: Be still and know that I am God.
 Meaning, in part, but not exclusively, stop trying to be God, stop trying to escape and deny what you are, where you are, who they are.
 God is God, and I am not God, but a child of God.
 I do not know the way out.
-I didn’t even have enough orientation to know my left hand from my right.
+I don’t even know my left hand from my right.
 But if I stop, if I stop, I find that what waits for me in the Eckhardt Tolle now is a catastrophically invested, loving God.
 It’s not her.
 It’s the opposite of her.
 Stillness requires no talent, no equipment.
 It’s a spiritual nuclear bomb.
 Detonate it and you’ll unleash monumental superpower whose byproduct is joy.
-Radical joy can be purchased by stillness.
+Radical joy.